electric-eloquence/fp-template-compiled/README.md

 `fp tpl-encode:hbs` only works with Handlebars at the moment, but will likely be expanded to process more templating languages.

-The output HTML will be formatted by [js-beautify](https://github.com/beautify-web/js-beautify).
+The output HTML will be formatted by
+<a href="https://github.com/beautify-web/js-beautify" target="_blank">js-beautify</a>.
-To override the default configurations, add a .jsbeautifyrc file at the root of Fepper.
+To override the default configurations, modify the .jsbeautifyrc file at the root of Fepper.

 ### Example

-03-templates/example.mustache
+##### source/\_patterns/03-templates/example.mustache:

 ```handlebars
 <h1>{{{<%}}} title {{{%>}}}</h1>